A Search for Low-Mass Neutron Stars in the Third Observing Run of Advanced LIGO and Virgo: Discussions and Conclusion

 Detecting a low-mass neutron star through GWs would represent a breakthrough in astrophysics, challenging current theories on neutron star formation, stellar evolution, and the EOS of neutron stars.
 Such a discovery could support alternative formation mechanisms, such as fragmentation in accretion disks of massive progenitors \citep{Metzger_2024}, or uncover new formation channels.
 It would also necessitate a reassessment of the neutron star population distribution, suggesting a previously undetected class of low-mass compact objects.
 Furthermore, a low-mass system detection would place tighter constraints on the EOS since the larger tidal deformability would make the EOS more readily distinguishable from noise \citep{2024arXiv240517326K}.

 This discovery could also drive the investigation of exotic matter states, such as quark matter and dark matter, potentially revealing unique material properties under extreme densities and pressures.
 If an exotic star, such as a quark star, can be distinguished from a neutron star, it may offer new opportunities for detecting dark matter signatures \citep{2024PhRvD.110b3012H}.
 Previous research suggests that a quark star's strong gravitational fields might capture dark matter \citep{2024PhRvD.110b3012H}.
 Observing GWs from low-mass stars that interact with dark matter could offer a novel way to measure dark matter directly, as such stars might contain dark matter components that influence their structure and tidal deformability.
+Conversely, if a sub-solar object is found to have no tidal deformability, it could be distinguished from stars as a primordial black hole, another intriguing theoretical candidate that may host clouds of dark matter, providing an alternative means of probing dark matter properties \citep{2024PhRvD.109l4063C}.

 This search provided several insights for computational challenges for future low-mass searches.
 One of the main limiting factors is the number of templates used.
 Our bank covered the potential tidal deformable range of up to $\mathcal{O}(10^4)$ for a 0.1 \m neutron star.
 Extending the analysis to cover the full tidal deformability range (up to $\mathcal{O}(10^6)$) was not feasible due to the rapid growth of the template bank.
-We also limited our search to the most sensitive data publicly available.
+Our search was also restricted to the most sensitive publicly available data.
+A recent study suggests that data from the fourth and fifth observing runs of LIGO, Virgo and KAGRA could have sufficient sensitivity to detect sub-solar mass events, should they exist \citep{2024PhRvD.109l4063C,2024arXiv240814287C}.
 Future searches may revisit this search by incorporating the full tidal deformability range and performing the search over all the current and future available data.
 To accomplish this in a reasonable amount of time, future searches will require new methodologies to handle larger, more complex parameter spaces efficiently.

 Efforts are already underway to improve the sensitivity and efficiency of modeled searches.
 For instance, hierarchical search methods are a new efficient method for performing modeled searches.
 As demonstrated by \citet{Soni:2024cdb}, these methods have been shown to increase the sensitive volume by 10-20\% or the SNR by approximately 6\% while reducing computational costs by a factor of 2.5 compared to the traditional approach used in our work. \citep{2022PhRvD.105j3001D} also employed a hierarchical approach and has shown to increase computational efficiency by a factor of $\sim 10$ for sources with SNR of 6 and $\sim 5$ for templates with SNR of at least 5.
 Faster methods will make it feasible to explore the full search space, covering the entire range of tidal deformability and utilizing all available data to maximize detection capabilities.